simonmau/enum_ext/README.md

 Enum.Ext provides a `TypeSafeEnum` that has a bunch of advantages compared to the normal .NET `Enum` value type.

 For example is it possible to store additional information directly with the enum.
-You are also able to query an enum based on the information stored with it.
+You are later on able to query an enum based on the information stored with it.

 There is also a Json-Serializer implemented, so you dont have to cast from DTOs manually.